CODERS-BAY/skilldiary-database-frenkiboi20/SkillDiary.md

 3. Confirmation

 Finally, we modeled Coders Bay on a sheet of paper in an ERM.
 A higher technical school was shown as an exercise in class.

+## Thursday, August 27th, 2020

+Today it was the turn of software development in Java.

+Apart from the recurring problems with my device I managed to close my three-liner after an hour commit.
+Unfortunately, there is still no talk of pushing.

+I will try to get further into the program but there is still no chance for me.
+At the moment, a proper code creation is not possible at the time, because I only use "try and fail" in the program.
+While I am searching for a menu or a button, after ten minutes I forget what I am doing actually wanted to do.
+Unfortunately there was no familiarization with the IDE.

+Since in my opinion the coaches don't have the time to give an introduction in the respective development environment.
+You err step by step in a direction far from developing.

+I feel like I am alone with problems that I cannot solve.

+Then Trello stripped down and started IntelliJ.
+Then we started right away with a few exercises.

+After a few lines I tried to execute my code to verify.
+Unfortunately this failed because I was writing the code in the wrong project.
+I found out all of this an hour after we got "incorporated" to IntelliJ.

+All in all.
+In the possible hours available I have brought almost nothing further.
+I didn't get much of programming, I was more or less concerned with troubleshooting.
+Fact!
+Another day less!
+I was really looking forward to Java because I already had experience with it.

+This is one of the worst days on Coders Bay!